 Using videos on landing pages has been known to increase conversion by a whopping 80%.
 While making a video requires a large sum of money, the return is worth it.
 It is simple math, if your users grow by as much as 20%, you will see a considerable increase in your revenue.

 Not only do you make money, you come up on top on searches.
 Google prefers websites that have videos as part of their content.
 Even web pages with links to videos are likely to do better than pages with simple text or pictures.

 Increased Click Through Rate

-Social media is definitely going to play a key role in how content marketing develops in the future as it now serves as a primary distribution channel for big and small companies alike.
-Whatever the content may be, the gist behind has to be providing experience because that is what clicks with the user.
-And when we speak about experience and engagement, videos have been known to provide engagement.
-This is the sole reason why content experts say that video is going to take over in the near future.
-In fact by the mid of next decade, it is estimated that most of the internet traffic will be driven by videos.
-If you want to prepare yourself for the future, it is better to streamline your strategy towards focusing on videos.
+Social media is definitely going to play a key role in how content marketing develops as it now serves as the primary distribution channel for big and small companies alike.
+Whatever the content may be, the gist behind it has to be about providing experience because that is what the users want.
+And when we speak about experience and engagement, videos are the future.